The supreme accomplishment is to blur the line between work and play.

 - the two yellow sheets I bought were of similar tone but one was opaque while the other was semi-opaque —

-they would appear different according to the type of light passing through; - I also bought a lighter & darker blue glass for a bit of contrast, so they were used sporatically — again, the light blue was opaque while the dark blue was semi, creating different looks according to the light;
+- I also bought a lighter & darker blue glass for a bit of contrast, so they were used sporatically — again, the light blue was opaque while the dark blue was semi, creating different looks according to the light;

 - one of the mid-blues had raised lines running through it — I mixed the direction among pieces for added texture;